Analytical description of the survival probability of coherent states in regular regimes: Survival probability in one-degree-of-freedom bounded systems

-In the inset of Fig.~\ref{fig:spLMG} (a), we show the contribution from each $SP_p^{Decay}(t)$.
+In the inset of figure~\ref{fig:spLMG} (a), we show the contribution from each $SP_p^{Decay}(t)$.
 The components with large $p$ decay faster than those with small $p$.
 At long times, the sum of Gaussians is dominated by the $p=1$ component.
-Therefore, the decay time of $SP_1(t)$ is also the decay time of the entire $SP(t)$ and is given by $t_D$ from Eq.~(\ref{Eq:tD}).
-The larger the anharmonicity is, the shorter the decay time becomes.
+Therefore, the decay time of $SP_1(t)$ is also the decay time of the entire $SP(t)$ and is given by $t_D$ from (\ref{Eq:tD}).
+The larger the anharmonicity is, the shorter the decay time becomes, that is faster equilibration.
+The semi-classical approximation for $t_D$ is obtained from (\ref{limclassom}) and (\ref{e2sc}) as $t_D=2J/(\sigma|d\omega_{cl}/d\epsilon|)$.

-We emphasize that in this regular case, only three parameters are needed to fully describe the survival probability at any time up to the decay time.
-As seen from Eq.~(\ref{SPsuman}), they are the width $\sigma$ of the Gaussian function that describes the dependence in energy of the components $|c_k|^2$ of the initial state, the mean energy separation between eigenenergies $\omega_1$, and the anharmonicity in the energy spectrum $e_2$.
+We emphasize that in this one-degree of freedom case, only three parameters are needed to fully describe the survival probability at any time up to the equilibration time.
+As seen from (\ref{SPsuman}), they are the energy width $\sigma$ which can be calculated analytically (see \ref{App2}) , the mean energy separation between eigenenergies $\omega_1$ (approximated by $\omega_{cl}$ in the semi-classical limit), and the anharmonicity in the energy spectrum $e_2$ [with semi-classical limit in (\ref{e2sc})].
+These parameters depend on the initial state, and we have tested the ability of our analytical expression (\ref{SPsuman}) to describe the numerical $SP$ for many different states, founding a remarkable agreement (as in the case shown below), provided the initial state is far from critical energies.

+In \ref{AppPar}, we show the dependence of $\sigma$, $\omega_1$, $e_2$ and the decay time (\ref{Eq:tD}) on the coordinates of the initial coherent state.
+Likewise, the small regions in the coherent parameter space close to the critical energies where our approach fails, are identified for the considered case with $J=2000$.